NFL Franchise – Class Action

-Herrick represented an insurance producer embroiled in an arbitration with a former client over unpaid commissions.
+Represented an insurance producer embroiled in an arbitration with a former client over unpaid commissions.
 The arbitration resulted in a recovery of over $1 million.

-Representation of an insurer with respect to the regulatory and administrative aspects of its rebate programs, including audit advice as well as representation in disputes with pharmacy benefits managers.
+Represented an insurer with respect to the regulatory and administrative aspects of its rebate programs, including audit advice as well as representation in disputes with pharmacy benefits managers.